 With businesses collecting millions of metrics, let’s look at how they can efficiently scale and deal with these amounts.
-As covered in the previous article (When a Spike in Sales Isn’t Good), analyzing millions of metrics for changes may result in alert storms, notifying users about EVERY change, not just the most significant ones.
+As covered in the previous article (A Spike in Sales Is Not Always Good News), analyzing millions of metrics for changes may result in alert storms, notifying users about EVERY change, not just the most significant ones.
 To bring order to this situation, Anodot groups correlated anomalies together, in a unified alert.

 We’ll start by looking at the ‘Name Similarity’ between metrics.
 Let’s look at the full procedure for finding name similarity, including how to scale it by using a Locality-sensitive Hashing (LSH) algorithm, and then how it can be modified to other types of similarity.